Mooloolah railway station

-Mooloolah railway station is located on the North Coast line in Queensland, Australia.
-It serves the town of Mooloolah Valley in the Sunshine Coast Region.
+Mooloolah is a railway station operated by Queensland Rail on the Nambour/Gympie North line.
+It opened in 1891 and serves the Sunshine Coast town of Mooloolah Valley.
+It is a ground level station, featuring one side platform.

 History

 In 2009, the platform was extended at both its northern and southern ends with scaffolding and plywood materials.
 Initially intended as an interim arrangement until a permanent extension was built, the temporary platform remains.
 Opposite the platform lies a passing loop.

 Services

 Mooloolah is serviced by Citytrain network services to Brisbane, Nambour and Gympie North.
 To relieve congestion on the single track North Coast line, the rail service is supplemented by a bus service operated by Kangaroo Bus Lines on weekdays between Caboolture and Nambour as route 649.